openpay-innovations/magento2-openpaywidgets/README.md

 Admin Setup
 ---------

 Check the status of the module by running this command: php bin/magento module:status.
-If the Openpay_productWidget appears on the `List of enabled modules`, then the module is running properly.

 In the backend, expand `Openpay  Widgets -> General Configuration -> Enable Widgets -> Yes -> Save Config`